dmytri/cabinet/CONVENTIONS.md

     - Use BDD conventions; steps are declarative.
     - Tags: eg @dev, @ci, @stage, @prod required.
     - All configuration and dependencies must be covered by BDA.
-    - All BDA feature files must be in tests/ with no subdirectories.
+    - All BDA feature files must be in features/ with no subdirectories.
+    - All Python test files for BDA must be in features/ with no subdirectories and must start with test_bda (e.g., test_bda_stub.py) to comply with pytest conventions.
     - BDA feature filenames must start with bda_ and clearly describe the covered behaviour.
-    - All Python test files for BDA must be in tests/ with no subdirectories and must start with test_bda_ (e.g., test_bda_stub.py) to comply with pytest conventions.
+    - All Python test files for BDA must be in features/ with no subdirectories and must start with test_bda_ (e.g., test_bda_stub.py) to comply with pytest conventions.
 # === </bda> ===

 # === <atdd> ===
-atdd:
+atdd
   definition: >
     Acceptance Test-Driven Development uses natural language scenarios to define and validate system behaviour before implementation.
   structure: |